 Whether you’re seeking top-end accommodation at a relaxing spa resort or exclusive lodge, or the social environment of a busy backpackers, Rotorua offers visitors a wide array of excellent accommodation options.
 For backpackers try Base Rotorua, Funky Green Voyager or Kiwi Paka.
 Blue Lake Top 10 Holiday Park and Rotorua Top 10 Holiday Park also provide good-value options.
 There are plenty of quality self-contained and serviced options, including Ambassador Thermal Motel, Capri Court Motor Inn, East West Apartments, Emerald Spa Motor Inn, Regal Palms and Tuscany Villas.
 Hosted options include the boutique Hamurana Lodge, Koura Lodge, Peppers on the Point, and Pukeko Landing.
 For upmarket accommodation, investigate hotel accommodation with Novotel Rotorua Lakeside, Rydges Rotorua, Sudima Hotel Lake Rotorua or Wai Ora Lakeside Resort and Spa at Holdens Bay.
 For ultra-exclusive accommodation, opt for Lake Okareka Lodge or the Treetops Lodge and Estate.

-Rotorua International Airport operates international flights from Sydney, Australia, and domestic flights from several New Zealand towns.
+Rotorua Regional Airport operates domestic flights from several New Zealand towns.
 The airport is 10 minutes’ drive from town.
 Rotorua is situated on the Thermal Explorer Highway.
 Centrally located, Rotorua is easily accessible from Auckland, the Bay of Plenty, Waikato and Taupo.
 It is 3 hours’ drive from Auckland, 1 hour, 30 minutes from Hamilton and 1 hour, 15 minutes from Tauranga.
 Get around with Cityride or Geyser Link Shuttle and find out more at the Rotorua i–SITE or Tourism Rotorua, both at 1167 Fenton Street.

 Want more?
 Get the New Zealand Travel Guide delivered to your device for extensive listings, invaluable contacts, insider travel tips and New Zealand’s best-kept travel secrets.
 Purchase and download the New Zealand Travel Guide e-Book here.